Clan Rising

 Where does the Johnstone family come from?

-The motto of Clan Johnstone is "Nunquam non paratus", which translates as "Never unprepared".
+The motto of the Johnstone family is "Nunquam non paratus", which translates as "Never unprepared".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Is Johnston the same family as Johnstone?